 It's like an adjective that changes and intensifies the meaning of a noun.
 Jazz Music.
 It is the secret sauce you add to your own music that makes it better.

-Get free and fresh posts from iiV7.com as soon as they are published:
+Get fresh new posts from iiV7.com as soon as they are published:

-We will never share your email address with anyone, ever!
+We will never share your email address with anyone!